RITIK-CHAUDHRY/project-1/README.md

 ## Process
 1.Data Scraping:

-- Used the GitHub API to collect user data for individuals located in Delhi with more than 100 followers.
+- Used the GitHub API to collect user data for individuals located in Barcelona with more than 100 followers.
 - Fetched up to 500 public repositories for each user, capturing relevant details.

 2.Data Storage: